ignatiusmb/mauss.dev/workspace/content/routes/posts/losing-the-questions/+article.md

 tags: [introspection]
 ---

+in the last orbit, i wrote about finding my *raison d'être* within my [Quarter-Life Renaissance](/posts/quarter-life-renaissance). and for a time, this was the answer; i found my drive. but i came to realize that *solution* only "solved" the problem of my *work*, not the problem of my *existence*...

 every time i move forward, i find myself paralyzed a few months later. colors lose their glow, light doesn't shine, and trying to find what matters becomes the only thing that matters.

 ## the void

 an existential inertia. zooming out, in the grand scheme of things, humans don't seem to matter at all. *nothing* we do seems to matter. the earth has been here for billions of years and will remain long after humanity ceases to exist. the world doesn't revolve around any one person. everyone who lives will eventually die.

 so then — why am i alive? what is the meaning of life? why bother doing *anything* at all?